Tyaunna Marshall

-Tyaunna Marshall (born December 22, 1992) is a professional basketball player who currently plays for Indiana Fever in the Women's National Basketball Association.
+Tyaunna Marshall (born December 22, 1992) is an American professional basketball player who most recently played for Indiana Fever in the Women's National Basketball Association.
 She is known for her rebounding ability as a guard.
 She played college basketball at Georgia Tech and is the Yellow Jackets women's basketball career leading scorer.
 Marshall was drafted in the second round of the 2014 WNBA draft by the New York Liberty, but was released before the 2014 WNBA season.
 On February 10, 2015, Marshall signed with the Indiana Fever.

-She pursues pro basketball career recently in Hungary, at KSC Szekszárd, after stints in Italy and Romania.
+After stints in Italy and Romania, in the 2020 season she pursued pro basketball in Hungary, at KSC Szekszárd.
+In 2021 she began playing with PEAC-Pécs of the Hungarian league.